shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_why_ai_frameworks.md

 ## Security
 I'd be remiss if I didn't mention security.
 Even for something as simple as testing locally - the disk on our machine typically has a `.env` file with secrets.
-Running a unit test that was created without human supervision might leak that.
+Automatically running a unit test that was created automatically, on code that was created automatically might leak that.

 So if we want to be able to just let the AI do its thing with minimal supervision, it might be a good idea to have some guardrails.

 ## Frameworks
 It therefore seems that the most make-sense way forward, is to build AI-compatibility into every part of software